YojanaGhimire-DA/SQL/README.md

-#SQL Practice Projects
+SQL Practice Projects
-Welcome to my SQL Practice Projects repository! 🎉 This repository is a collection of various SQL exercises and projects that I completed to sharpen my SQL skills and showcase my learning progress.
+Welcome to my SQL Practice Projects repository!
+This repository is a collection of various SQL exercises and projects that I completed to sharpen my SQL skills and showcase my learning progress.
 These projects include tasks from platforms like HackerRank, personal data analysis exercises, and other SQL-related challenges.

-#Table of Contents
+Table of Contents
 Introduction
 Projects Overview
 Technologies Used